WordPress/performance/readme.txt

 = 3.0.0 =

-Starting with this release, modules such as Dominant Color Images and WebP Uploads will be available as standalone plugins.
+Starting with this release, modules such as Dominant Color Images and WebP Uploads are only available as standalone plugins as opposed to bundled modules.
 After updating, you will be able to easily migrate to this new structure.

 = 2.5.0 =